 8. Provides a centralized source of information

 Spreadsheet, Google sheets, post-it notes would have worked fine when the number of customers in the business was minimal.
 But as the business begins to expand, it becomes next to impossible to store, track and retrieve information using those tools.
 An alternative is the CRM system- which offers the organization a single, centralized source of easily accessible information.
-This acts as a central database which gets updated in real-time.
+This acts as a central database which is will update in real-time.

 9. Avoiding more than one employee interacting with a customer